slott56/slott56.github.io/Pelican/content/blog/2025/06/2025-06-21-coping_with_complexity.rst

 My advice for coping with pushy managers?
 Try asking them to draw the picture.
-Wait patiently, then you can the missing details.
+Wait patiently, then you can add some missing details.
+It's important not to simply add overwhelming piles details, but add selected details to expose a bad complexity.
 This may lead them to them telling you to make it simpler so it fits their concepts.
 When they tell you to fix the thing you want to fix, that's the ideal outcome; be sure to sulk anyway so they feel like they told you to do something you didn't want to do.